Tidy Towns History

 In 2015 Tidy Towns was a finalist in the WA Premier's Awards in the 'Managing the Environment Category' for excellence in public sector management.

-40 Years of Tidy Towns - 1968 to 2008.
-The idea for the first Australian Tidy Towns competition was touted by the Western Australian Tourist Development Authority (WATDA) in 1968 to promote tidy and presentable towns the Tidy Towns Award program received instant success with 59 entries in its first year.
+The idea for the first Australian Tidy Towns competition was touted by the Western Australian Tourist Development Authority (WATDA) in 1968 to promote tidy and presentable towns the Tidy Towns Award program received instant success with 59 entries in its first year and the first awards in 1969.

 Tidy Towns in WA emanated from an Irish project, ‘Tidy Towns & National Roadside Gardens Competition’ after R.H.
 Hiller, the Director of the WATDA was contacted by an agent from the Irish Tourist Board, based in Sydney.
 The agent stated they 'had problems much the same as your own in bringing about the development of transport, accommodation, amenities, and of tourist attractions, on the scale required by the traveller of today' and offered to share information on their own initiative and its well received success.